heykvr/BlogSite/README.md

 # Blog Site
-This is a blog site built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) with additional packages for backend and frontend development.
+This is a blog site built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) with additional packages for backend and frontend development and datbase deployed on mongodb atlas using aws cloud service.

 ## Packages Used
 ### Backend
 * dompurify: Used to sanitize HTML inputs from the client.
 * express: Used as the web framework for the server.
-* jsdom: Used to create a virtual DOM for server-side rendering of React components.
-* jsdom: Used to create a virtual DOM for server-side rendering of React components.
+* js-dom :
 * method-override: Used to support HTTP verbs such as PUT and DELETE in HTML forms.
 * react-router-dom: Used to handle client-side routing for React components.
 * slugify: Used to convert strings to URL-friendly slugs.